 - We treat others as they would like to be treated

-Cleveland Clinic is ranked as one of the nation's top hospitals by U.S. News & World Report.
+Cleveland Clinic is recognized in the U.S. and throughout the world for its expertise and care.
 In partnership with Cleveland Clinic's Department of Physical Medicine and Rehabilitation, an integrated academic practice model, we are linked with Cleveland Clinic’s main campus, eight acute care hospitals, over 50 outpatient therapy venues, and skilled nursing facilities.

 Cleveland Clinic's Center for Connected Care also offers continued rehabilitation options in Home Care.
 Patients benefit from innovative rehabilitation strategies provided by a unified academic faculty, with access to the full range of specialty consultants, sophisticated laboratory and imaging resources, and Cleveland Clinic treatment protocols and carepaths.